wpengine/faustjs/docs/DEVELOPMENT.md

       `mv chromedriver /usr/local/bin`
     - In shell, run `chromedriver --version`. _Note: If you are using OS X, it may prevent this program from opening.
 Open "Security & Privacy" and allow chromedriver_.
     - Run `chromedriver --version` again. _Note: On OS X, you may be prompted for a final time, click "Open"_.
 When you can see the version, chromedriver is ready.

+### 2. Headless Site Setup
+1. From within the headless site `examples/getting-started` copy `.env.test.sample` to `.env.test`.
+    - If you are using the provided Docker build, you will not need to adjust any variables in the `.env.testing` file, else you can adjust the environment variables as needed.

+### 3. WPE Headless Setup
-1. Move into the WPE Headless plugin directory.
+1. Move into the WPE Headless plugin directory `plugins/wpe-headless`.
-    - `cd plugins/wpe-headless`
-1. If you haven't already, run `composer install`.
 1. Prepare a test WordPress site.
     - We have provided a Docker build to reduce the setup needed.
 You are welcome to set up your own WordPress end-2-end testing site.
       1. Install [Docker](https://www.docker.com/get-started).